FLSmidth A/S: FLSmidth & Co. A/S major shareholder announcement

 FLSmidth & Co.
 A/S ("FLSmidth" or the "Company") hereby announces the following notification received pursuant to section 39 of the Danish Capital Markets Act from Société Générale S.A. regarding its holdings of financial instruments relating to shares in FLSmidth.

-Prior to this, Société Générale S.A.'s total holding corresponded to less than 5.00% of FLSmidth's share capital and voting rights.
+Prior to this, Société Générale S.A.'s total holding corresponded to 6.97% of FLSmidth's share capital and voting rights.

 This announcement is made in accordance with section 30 of the Danish Capital Markets Act.
 For further information, please see the attached notification form.